davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/gemfire-properties.md

-However, some {pivotal-gemfire-name} properties have no equivalent SDG property, such as `gemfire.groups` (`groups` in `gemfire.properties`).
+However, some VMware GemFire properties have no equivalent SDG property, such as `gemfire.groups` (`groups` in `gemfire.properties`).
-This is partly due to the fact that many {pivotal-gemfire-name}
-properties are applicable only when configured on the server (such as `groups` or `enforce-unique-host`).
+This is partly due to the fact that many VMware GemFire properties are applicable only when configured on the server (such as `groups` or `enforce-unique-host`).